geopm/geopm/integration/experiment/README.md

+# Experiments

+This directory provides the integration infrastructure with experiements.
+All experiments are broken into two parts: running parallel jobs, and analyzing the job output.

+## Common Python Supporting Files

+There is some functionality that is shared between different expereiments and these features are captured in python modules at the base of the experiement directory.

+#### `common_args.py`

+There are many command line arguments that are used by run and analysis scripts that are common.
+The `common_args` module provides functions for adding command line arguments to an `argparse` command line parser.
+When run and gen scripts use these command line interfaces it provides a more uniform user experience when calling the scripts, and some common code for adding command line options.

+#### `launch_util.py`

+The `launch_util` module provides the high level launch functions that enable run scripts to launch a sequence of job configurations.

+#### `machine.py`

+Used to generate a json file containing descriptive information about the compute nodes where jobs are running.
+Each experiment creates one of these json files at run time.
+The machine object may be used to configure an application and it is refered to by the "gen" analysis scripts to understand the system where the jobs were run without requiring compute node access.

+#### `util.py`

+The `util` module provides low level functions that assist in querying system configurations.
+This module is not commonly used by run or gen scripts, but is used by the other supporting files in this directory.

+## Experiment Directories

 Scripts are grouped into sub-folders based on the type of experiment, such as a sweep across power limits or processor frequency settings.
 In each experiment directory there should be